Auctioning Time to Mitigate Latency Races: Theory and Evidence from Blockchains: Empirical Analysis

 \paragraph{Discussion of Results.}

-Table \ref{tab:did-result} reports difference-in-differences estimates of the effect of Timeboost adoption on repeated transaction activity, revenue, and failure rate.
+Table \ref{tab:did-result-main} reports two-way fixed-effects estimates of the effect of Timeboost adoption on repeated transaction activity and sequencer revenue.
 The coefficient on \textsf{Post$\times$Treated} is negative and statistically significant (about $-0.70$ standard deviations), indicating that after Timeboost implementation, Arbitrum experienced a sizable decline in repeated transactions relative to the comparison L2s.
 This estimate is nearly unchanged when adding controls, suggesting that this reduction is not merely driven by coincident changes in transaction costs or market-wide trading activity.

 The \textsf{PostTreated} coefficient for revenue is positive and significant, implying that after Timeboost, revenue from reverted transactions and gas fees increased overall.
-Finally, the \textsf{PostTreated} coefficients for failure rate of non-timeboosted transactions is positive and significant, demonstrating a marked disadvantage for arbitrageurs without time advantages.

 In the appendix, we provide additional robustness checks: we vary the window of measuring repeated transactions from 2 seconds to 5 seconds, and change the duration of the window before and after the Timeboost adoption date.
 These results carry through, with the decline in repeated transactions and gain in revenue after Timeboost adoption being significant across these changes.
+Additionally, as clustered standard errors may introduce bias when the number of groups is small, we also quantify the uncertainty of our estimated coefficients using heteroskedasticity-robust standard errors (``HC3''), find that the empirical results hold under this as well.